electricimp/GoogleIoTCore/README.md

 This callback is called every time the client is connected.

-TODO: should we say something about connectionless transports?

 | Parameter | Data Type | Description |
 | --- | --- | --- |
 | *error* | Integer | `0` if the connection is successful, an [error code](TODO) otherwise. |